 Codename: Dr. No Chance?

-Said to be a favourite of Bond producer Barbara Broccoli, Jack Huston – star of Ben Hur, American Hustle and Boardwalk Empire – is silver-screen royalty with grandfather John, uncle Danny and aunt Angelica having kept the family name in lights for decades.
+Said to be a favorite of Bond producer Barbara Broccoli, Jack Huston – star of Ben Hur, American Hustle and Boardwalk Empire – is silver-screen royalty with grandfather John, uncle Danny and aunt Angelica having kept the family name in lights for decades.

 Despite the family heritage, however, it’s his relative anonymity (compared to others on this list) that is perhaps Huston’s strong suit.
 Bond has never gone to a full-on A-lister.
 And with a CV that includes campaigns for iconic Italian brand Tod’s and eyewear firm Oliver Peoples, the 35-year-old has also got the style pedigree to match.